jackwaterloo/webpack-practice/README.md

    npx webpack
    ```

-3. **View the output:**
+3. **View the result:**
-   Open `dist/index.html` in your browser to see:
+   Open `dist/index.html` to see:
-   - Purple background from CSS
+   - Purple background (CSS working)
+   - Avatar image (asset loading working)
-   - Console output showing "Hello, Odinite!"
+   - "Hello, Odinite!" in console (JS modules working)

+This project serves as a practical example of Webpack's core features and configuration options.

 ## Learning Goals